keploy/community-blog/clm019j2400060amg6fzzd3xc.md

 ### The Mechanics of Code Integrity

+Now that we grasp the importance of code integrity and code quality, let's delve into their inner workings.

-It's all about digital signatures and checksums.
-When developers create software, they generate a unique digital signature for it, this signature acts like a virtual seal of approval, confirming that the code is legitimate and hasn't been tampered with.
-Additionally, checksums are like digital fingerprints of the code, helping verify its authenticity, If a single character in the code is altered, the checksum changes, indicating potential tampering.
+1. **Digital Signatures:** When developers create software, they generate a unique digital signature for it.
+This signature acts as a virtual seal of approval, confirming that the code is legitimate and hasn't been tampered with.
+Digital signatures play a crucial role in verifying the authenticity and integrity of software components.

+2. **Checksums:** Checksums serve as digital fingerprints of the code, helping verify its authenticity.
+A checksum is calculated based on the contents of the code, and even a minor alteration results in a significant change in the checksum.
+By comparing checksums, developers can detect unauthorized modifications to the code.

 ### Layers of Protection